grafana/grafana/docs/sources/administration/manage-users-and-permissions/manage-server-users/grant-editor-admin-permissions.md

 # Grant editors administrator permissions

 By default, the editor organization role does not allow editors to manage dashboard folders, dashboards, and teams, which you can change by modifying a configuration parameter.
+You can allow them to do so using the `editors_can_admin` configuration option.

 This setting can be used to enable self-organizing teams to administer their own dashboards.

+When `editors_can_admin` is enabled:
+- Users with the Editor role in an organization are Administrators for new dashboards and folders they create, meaning they can edit dashboard permissions.
+To learn more about dashboard permissions, refer to [Manage dashboard permissions]({{< relref "../manage-dashboard-permissions/_index.md" >}}).
+- Users with the Editor role in an organization can create teams, and they are Administrators of the teams they create.
+To learn more about team permissions, refer to [Manage teams]({{< relref "../manage-teams/_index.md" >}})

 ## Before you begin